 • Uncle Dan goes missing.
 (It’s unclear if he disappeared before or after the case was reopened, but the implication is that it happened afterward.)

 • After Tom begs Julie to “come home” during a televised press conference, a woman calling from a truck-stop payphone claims to be Julie.
 She wants Tom to stop looking for her, saying mysterious things like, “I know what he did,” and, “He took me and I’m never coming back.”
-With this new insight, Tom is interrogated again and held in custody while his home is searched and his colleagues are questioned.
+With this new insight, Tom is interrogated again and held in custody.

 • Hays and West interview someone claiming to have run with the adult Julie, who now supposedly calls herself “Mary July.”
 West is skeptical, but Hays is convinced that this is the missing Purcell girl.

-• The detectives also speak to Officer Harris James, who processed the Woodard Altercation scene back in 1980.
+• The detectives also speak to Officer James, who processed the Woodard Altercation scene back in 1980.
 He goes missing shortly thereafter.
 West then discovers that unknown prints on the children’s toys have gone missing from the evidence locker — and when he looks at the backpack found at the Woodard scene, he realizes that it was way too pristine to have been hidden in a crawl space under a mortar explosion.
-But who planted it?

 • Uncle Dan reaches out to the detectives, meeting with them at a Waffle Hut, where he promises crucial information in exchange for $7,000.
-He asserts that Lucy Purcell did not just OD and reveals that Lucy wasn’t his sister, but someone who came to live with them.
-When Tom is released from custody and learns that Dan talked to the cops, he beats Dan and holds a gun to his head to find out what he knows.
+He asserts that Lucy Purcell did not just OD and reveals that Lucy wasn’t actually his sister.
+When Tom is released from custody, he beats Dan and holds a gun to his head to find out what he knows.
 Dan suggests that Lucy had been getting paid since Julie’s disappearance.

 • Tom breaks into the Hoyt estate as someone watches on closed-circuit television.
 He finds his way to the basement, where there’s a massive open door and a long hallway, which leads to a pink room.
 As Tom looks off camera, his eyes well and he says “Julie,” only for Harris James to approach behind him.